Lourdes R. Padilla, Secretary, Maryland Department of Human Services

 Netsanet Kibret, Acting Deputy Secretary of Programs

-As Acting Deputy Secretary of Programs, Netsanet Kibret oversees DHS’ Child Support, Family Investment, and Social Services Administrations, and serves as the primary point of contact for our 24 local Departments of Social Services.
-Prior to her current role, Netsanet was the Executive Director of the Family Investment Administration where she coordinated and supervised public assistance programs within the state.
+As Acting Deputy Secretary of Programs, Netsanet Kibret oversees DHS’ Child Support, Family Investment and Social Services Administrations, and serves as the primary point of contact for our 24 local Departments of Social Services.
+Before her current role, Netsanet was the Executive Director of the Family Investment Administration where she coordinated and supervised public assistance programs within the state.
 Netsanet has also served for over four years as Director of Government Affairs, where she advocated our legislative agenda by participating as a liaison with state legislators and other government officials.
 She also coordinated constituent concerns from elected officials and facilitated briefings, committee hearings, and the submission of mandated reports.
-With her diverse background and skillset, Netsanet is a true asset to the DHS family.

 Gregory S. James, Deputy Secretary for Operations

-Gregory James is the Deputy Secretary for Operations at the Maryland Department of Human Services (DHS).
-He has previously served in Governor Robert L. Ehrlich, Jr.’s office as a special assistant and senior policy advisor, working a range of issues including human services, juvenile justice, disabilities, education, health, public safety, economic development, and government reform.
-He was later appointed to be chief of staff for DHS.
+Gregory James has previously served in Governor Robert L. Ehrlich, Jr.’s office as a special assistant and senior policy advisor.
+His portfolio includes a range of issues within human services, juvenile justice, disabilities, education, health, public safety, economic development, and government reform.

 Before returning to DHS in 2015, Greg was a principal at The Livingston Group, a Washington, D.C.–based government relations firm.
 Greg is a Maryland native and alumni of the University of Maryland in College Park, with a law degree from the College of William and Mary.